vittoriamatteoli/exercise-w1-music-festival/README.md

 # JavaScript Variables & Datatypes Exercise

-In this week’s team session, you will practice JavaScript basics and work on applying the concepts we have learned throughout the week.
+In this exercise, you will practice JavaScript basics and work on applying the concepts we have learned throughout the week.

 ### Instructions:

-Take a look into the index.js file and follow the instructions to complete the exercises.
+Take a look at the `index.js` file and follow the instructions to complete the exercises.

 ### Hint: